swayampatnaik/sandwich_shop/README.md

 # Dependencies

-    Flutter (Material)
+    -Flutter (Material)
-    No external third-party packages are required in the current code.
+    -No external third-party packages are required in the current code.

 # 🛠 KNOWN ISSUES / LIMITATIONS / ROADMAP

-    Size selector is implemented with a Switch.
+    -Size selector is implemented with a Switch.
 A SegmentedButton (requested UX preference) would provide a clearer explicit selection UI — planned enhancement.
-    Persistence: orders are in-memory only.
+    -Persistence: orders are in-memory only.
 Consider saving to local storage or a backend.
-    Accessibility: make sure semantic labels and contrast are validated if shipping to production.
+    -Accessibility: make sure semantic labels and contrast are validated if shipping to production.
-    Tests: add more unit tests for OrderRepository and additional widget tests for edge cases.
+    -Tests: add more unit tests for OrderRepository and additional widget tests for edge cases.

 # Contributing

-    Fork the repo, create a feature branch, open a pull request.
+    -Fork the repo, create a feature branch, open a pull request.
-    Keep changes small and focused; add/update tests for new behavior.
+    -Keep changes small and focused; add/update tests for new behavior.
-    Follow existing code style and patterns.
+    -Follow existing code style and patterns.

 # CONTACT